-What is the Skill?
+What can I do with the Bose Skill?

-What can the Skill do?
+What can the Bose SoundTouch Control Skill do?

 Play music set to a SoundTouch preset.
 For example, “Alexa, ask Bose to play Preset 1.”

 Play content in a specific room.
-For example, “Alexa, ask Bose to play Preset 1 in the living room.”
+For example, “Alexa, ask Bose to play Preset 1 in the Living room.”